 - 1. When the length of ship is measured, the end of stern is from the midpart of the rudder stock regarded as which has not a rudder post when it is not elongated from the upper part of stern post to heel part.
 In case of simplex rudder, end of stern is from the midpart of rudder stock. - 2.
-For the length of ship for freeboard, when 96% of the length is larger than L_m , end part of L is the 0.96 $L{\scriptscriptstyle WL}$ abaft part from the end of stern. - 3.
-For ships which have not rudder post or rudder stock, (for example, ships having Voith-Schneider propeller) L is the 96% of length for freeboard and end of stern is as follows above mentioned Par 2. - 4.
+In cases where L is determined by 96% of the extreme length on waterline at scantling draught, the aft end of L is to be the point situated at a distance L from the fore side of the stem parallel to the base line.
+(2022) - 3.
+For ships having neither rudder post nor rudder stock (e.g. a ship equipped with a Voith-Schneider Propeller), L is to be 96% of the extreme length on waterline at scantling draught.
+End of stern is as follows above mentioned Par 2.
+(2022) - 4.
 When the difference is not much than 300 mm between designed load line and draft of assigned freeboard, the length of ship and overall length of load line are regarded as a designed load line.
 And when the difference is not less than 300 mm, those are regarded as assigned draft. - 5.
-When the difference is not much than 300 mm between the scantling draft (d_s) and designed load line, the length of ship and overall length of load line are regarded as a designed load line.
-And when the difference is not less than 300 mm, those are regarded as d_s .
+When the difference is not much than 300 mm between the scantling draft $(d_s)$ and designed load line, the length of ship and overall length of load line are regarded as a designed load line.
+And when the difference is not less than 300 mm, those are regarded as $d_s$ .